 I am an associate fellow of the Ratio Institute in Stockholm, Sweden, a research fellow at the McQuinn Center of Entrepreneurial Leadership, and an Associated Scholar with the Mises Institute as well as senior fellow at the Ludwig von Mises-institutet i Sverige.

 My research aims to explain the market process of wealth-creation and economic development with a focus on organizations, institutions, strategic management and entrepreneurship.
-I have several papers on the theory of the firm, especially targeting and attempting to illuminate the economic function of the firm – both to the entrepreneur and as a means to explain the evolution of market structure.
-My research has been published in several journals, including Managerial and Decision Economics and the Journal of the History of Economic Thought.
-I also serve on the editorial board of the Journal of Management Studies.
+I have several papers and a forthcoming book on the theory of the firm, especially targeting and attempting to illuminate the economic function of the firm – both to the entrepreneur and as a means to explain the evolution of market structure.
+My research has been published in several scholarly journals, including the Journal of Management Studies, Managerial and Decision Economics, the Journal of the History of Economic Thought, and the Quarterly Journal of Austrian Economics.

 I serve as the book review editor of the Journal of Entrepreneurship and Public Policy and on the editorial boards of the Journal of Management Studies, the Strategic Entrepreneurship Journal, and the Molinari Review.
 I also edit a book series on Austrian economics published by Agenda Publishing.